TonicArtos/StickyGridHeaders/README.md

 ## Usage

+Sticky Grid Headers can be added to your project as an Android Library Project, a Jar library, or using Maven.

 `StickyGridHeadersGridView` replaces the use of a `GridView` in your application and is used in the same manner.
 To get all the functionality your `ListAdapter` must implement one of either `StickyGridHeadersBaseAdapter` or